shinolaehh/shinmv/README.md

 shinola's model viewer
 ======================
-a modern goldsource modelviewer; with glfw and imgui as its backends
+a modern goldsource modelviewer; with glfw and imgui as its backends!

-please go over to the releases tab to get a new version!
+**please go over to the releases tab to get the new version!**

-**note: this program is also very in-development. many things are placeholder, and it requires you to drag a model on top of the exe for it to run. please expect bugs and report them + give feedback in the 'issues' section!**
+**also note that this program is also very in-development. many things are placeholder, and it requires you to drag a model on top of the exe for it to run. please expect bugs and report them + give feedback in the 'issues' section!**

 controls
 --------